-I cook with it all year long.
 What about wild birds?
 I am blessed with ducks and geese that winter in Northern California among the rice fields.
 It is not uncommon to see pintails or mallard with such a thick layer of white, rice-built fat that they look like little domestic ducks.
-In my experience, only wigeon and snow geese tend to be lean.
-These need extra fat when cooking.
-Where do you get it?
-By rendering the fat from your pudgy ducks!
-Here’s how:
+I cook with it all year long.

 First, you must pluck your birds.
 Once plucked, the fat is mostly in the body cavity, around the gizzard and in the Pope’s Nose.
 There is also good fat to be had in the neck skin.
-What I do is chop up the neck skin of smaller ducks (I keep the necks of larger ducks for other uses), pull out the body cavity fat and the fat around the gizzard and hack the Pope’s Nose into at least two pieces.
-Wash them all in cold water and put into a small frying pan over medium-low heat with just enough water to cover the bottom of the pan.
+What I do is chop up the neck skin, pull out the body cavity fat and the fat around the gizzard and hack the Pope’s Nose into at least two pieces.
+Wash them all in cold water and put into a small frying pan over medium heat with just enough water to cover the bottom of the pan.

-The fat will begin to render out immediately into the water, which will evaporate — but not before rendering enough fat to allow the bits to continue rendering slowly without scorching.
+The fat will begin to render out immediately into the water, which, as the water boils, will evaporate — but not before rendering enough fat to allow the bits to continue rendering slowly without scorching.